matrix-org/matrix-spec/content/olm-megolm/megolm.md

 Each key-value pair is encoded as a variable-length integer giving the tag, followed by a string or variable-length integer giving the value.

-The payload is followed by the MAC.
+The body is followed by the MAC.
 The length of the MAC is determined by the authenticated encryption algorithm being used (8 bytes in this version of the protocol).
 The MAC protects all of the bytes preceding the MAC.